2025 Seattle Mariners season: September

 Returning home, the Mariners clinched a playoff spot, their first since 2022, by beating the Colorado Rockies on September 23.
 The next night, the Mariners defeated the Rockies 9–2 to clinch their first AL West title since the 2001 season.
 Raleigh hit two home runs, becoming the fourth AL player ever to hit 60 home runs in a season.
 On September 25, the Mariners completed a sweep of the lowly Rockies, securing a bye to the American League Division Series due to a loss by the Cleveland Guardians.
 After securing their postseason position, the Mariners were swept by the Los Angeles Dodgers to end the regular season.
 Clayton Kershaw, in his final regular season start, held Seattle scoreless in 5 1/3 innings on September 28 for his 223rd career win.

-Raleigh's 60 home runs set new single-season records for a catcher, a switch-hitter and Mariners players.
-Seattle finished third as a team in home runs, and Raleigh, Julio Rodríguez, Randy Arozarena, and Jorge Polanco each hit at least 25 home runs, the most for the team since 1997.
+Raleigh's 60 home runs set new single-season records for a catcher, a switch hitter, and the Mariners.
+Seattle finished third in the majors in home runs, and Raleigh, Julio Rodríguez, Randy Arozarena, and Jorge Polanco each hit at least 25 home runs, the most for the team since 1997.
 After joining the Mariners in July, Eugenio Suárez finished the season with 49 home runs, tying his personal best.
 Naylor stole his 30th base on September 26th, making him the fourth major league first baseman with a 20 home run, 30 stolen base season.
 Rodríguez stole two bases on September 27, joining the 30–30 club for the second time.
 Arozarena, after joining the 20–20 club in July, finished with 27 home runs and 31 steals, stealing a base in three consecutive games on the final homestand.

 Woo led Mariners starters with 15 wins, a 2.94 ERA and 198 strikeouts, though his regular season ended on September 19 with a pectoral injury.
 Luis Castillo led the team with 32 starts and finished strong, with 1.07 ERA in his final four starts.
 Andrés Muñoz saved 38 games, nearly matching the 40 saves in his first 5 MLB seasons.
-Gabe Speier was second among AL relievers with 76 appearances and a 29.2-to-1 strikeout-to-walk ratio.
+Gabe Speier was second among AL relievers with 76 appearances and a 29.2% strikeout minus walk rate.